schoeberl/risc-v-lab/README.md

  * The processor shall implement the RISC-V RV32I instruction set.
  * The processor shall be pipelined.
  * The processor shall be able to run a simple program in an FPGA.
- * You can split the memory into instruction and data memory
+ * You are allowed to split the memory into instruction and data memory
    * To avoid the need for caches for a single memory
+ * You do not need to support unaligned memory access
+   * This could be added by an exception and handled in an exception handler

 ## TODO and Notes